Welcome to the Lovettsville Co-op

 Our member-owners are food consumers (and some local producers) who live in Lovettsville, Brunswick, and surrounding communities, such as Waterford, Hamilton, and Lucketts, Virginia, as well as Knoxville and Jefferson, Maryland, and even nearby parts of West Virginia.
 Members share a common desire to bring a community-scale, high-quality food store to Lovettsville in order to serve our market area and support our community.

-Will only members be allowed to shop at the Lovettsville Co-op?
+Can only members shop at the Lovettsville Co-op?

-Anyone, members and non-members alike, will be able to shop at the Lovettsville Cooperative Market.
+Anyone, members and non-members alike, can shop at the Lovettsville Cooperative Market.

 How do I join the Co-op?
 What are some details?

 The easiest way to become a member-owner is to click the “Join Us!” link on the homepage of our website.
 A single membership is a one-time investment of only $200.
-If you prefer to pay by check, send your $200 check to LCM at P.O.
-Box 216, Lovettsville, VA 20180.
+It is also an equity share in the company.
+You will become a Member-Owner!

 The $200 purchases one voting share of the Co-op.
 It is not a subscription nor a recurring fee.
 The membership is in one person’s name, but the entire household can benefit from shopping at the co-op and participating in events and activities.
 The key difference is that only the member (shareholder) may vote in Co-op Board elections or run for a Board position.
 Membership is generally not transferable.